Family Sponsorships in Canada

 Amazing service and knowledgeable consultants.
 They walked me through the spousal sponsorship process, and they took care of all the paperwork.
 They followed up on the status of the application multiple times and answered all of my questions knowledgeably.

-I had applied for spousal visa which is accepted, and the chance of getting that visa was 99% rejection and 1% acceptance but I took that 1 % chance and in that Canada by choice immigration help me.
+I had applied for spousal visa which is accepted, and the chance of getting that visa was 99% rejection and 1% acceptance but I took that 1 % chance and in that Canada By Choice immigration help me.
 Thanks for all kind of help you guys did.
 Thank you

-I strongly recommend this immigration office I did my spousal application with them and they were always so helpful, always answering all my emails and questions on time, they collected all my information and updated me all the way through my process.
+I strongly recommend this immigration office.
+I did my spousal application with them and they were always so helpful, always answering all my emails and questions on time, they collected all my information and updated me all the way through my process.
 It took a year exactly to get my permanent residence but if you are in the lookout for an immigration office, look no more and come to Canada by choice they are professional and they will make sure you get your goal.
 I can't thank them enough!!
 We are from Venezuela and there is always being this crazy idea that come to Canada is extremely hard but I will say this office help you find YOUR way in, they help you all along and they go above and beyond.
 Forever thankful to all the staff and members of this office.